alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

     @show accuracy(test_loader, model)
 {% endhighlight %}

-Fortunately for the TF2 implementation, the accuracy metric was already compiled with the model.
-As a result, evaluation results are trivially computed using `model.evaluate(..)`.
+Fortunately for the Tensorflow implementation, the accuracy metric was already compiled with the model.
+As a result, evaluation results are trivially computed using `model.evaluate`.

 {% highlight python %}
     # Later in `main(..)`